 Edible

-If you swallow a tincture, whether it be from the dropper or mixed in with food, it will go through the digestive system.
+If you swallow a tincture, whether from the dropper or mixed in with food, it will pass through your digestive system.

 This means the digestive tract will process the tincture as an edible and can have different effects than the sublingual method.